mitcho/mitcho.com/lab/index.md

 Our work is supported by NUS and the Singapore Ministry of Education through the following grants, among others:

+* "History and syntax of the languages of Borneo" (MOE Tier 2, 2022--2025)
 * "The Architecture of Grammar and Discourse" (NUS Presidential Young Professorship research funds)
 * "Subjecthood in Southeast Asia: Description and theory" (MOE Tier 2, 2018--2021)
 * "Current Issues in Comparative Minimalist Syntax through Asian Perspectives" (MOE Tier 1, 2017--2018)